-Likewise, if there are spaces available in the year group they are applying for, the child will always be offered a place, unless admitting the child would prejudice the efficient provision of education or use of resources, in line with the Schools Admission Code guidance - see para 2.28.
+Likewise, if there are spaces available in the year group they are applying for, the child will always be offered a place.

 If there are no spaces available at the time of the application, the child's name will be added to a waiting list for the relevant year group at the school.
 When a space becomes available it will be filled by one of the students on the waiting list in accordance with the oversubscription criteria listed in section 7.2 of this policy.
 Priority will not be given to children on the basis that they have been on the waiting list the longest.